Painting contractors in

 Licensing Requirements

-Maryland requires Home Improvement Contractor (HIC) license for jobs over $500.
-Must pass written exam covering business law, safety, and trade practices.
+Maryland requires Home Improvement Contractor License (MHIC) for projects over $500.
+Must pass written exam covering business law, construction practices, and consumer protection.
 License renewal every 2 years with continuing education requirements.
-Bond required based on contract value.
+Contractors must also register with Montgomery County if working in Gaithersburg.

 Permit Requirements